.

 The Story of Yehuda Mohel and Hashomer Hatzair

-A young man at the time, Yehuda ("Yudke") Mohel, who had only recently moved to Mlynov, has similar memories of Hashomer Hasair in this period.
+A young man at the time, Yehuda ("Yudke") Mohel, who had only recently moved to Mlynov, has similar memories of Hashomer Hatzair in this period.
 It is worth spending a bit of time on Yehuda's story as he has provided one of the most detailed accounts of Zionist youth experiences in Mlynov in English.
-He also had a quite amazing life: starting from his early rebellious vegetarianism, his involvement in Hashomer Hatzair and aliyah to Mandate Palestine, his subsequent involvement in the Communist Party in Palestine, leading to his imprisonment and deportation by the British, and his subsequent imprisonment in Poland after arriving there.
+He also a quite amazing life: starting from his early rebellious vegetarianism, his involvement in Hashomer Hatzair and aliyah to Mandate Palestine, his subsequent involvement in the Communist Party in Palestine, leading to his imprisonment and deportation by the British, and his subsequent imprisonment in Poland after arriving there.
 When eventually freed, he returned to Mlynov with his new wife only to escape from the Nazis, treking through Siberia, and eventually fighting in the Polish army.
 In 2019, I tracked down his son, Dani Tracz (formerly Issachar Mohel), who provided the background for Yehuda's story, which is published in English.[20]

 Yehuda was about 17 years old when the Mohel family moved to Mlynov in about 1924–25.
-He had been born in 1908 in Boromel, a town not far from Mlynov, where his father, Eliezer Mohel was a shochet (kosher slaughterer) and sometimes known as "Rabbi Leizer Shochet."
+He was born in 1908 in Boromel, a town not far from Mlynov, where his father, Eliezer Mohel was a shochet (kosher slaughterer) and sometimes known as "Rabbi Leizer Shochet."
 In Boromel, there were three approved shochets but after the War there wasn't enough business to go around.
 The Mohel family couldn't afford to own a modest house there because Yehuda's father, Eliezer, was the newest of the town's shochets and therefore had the least stable business.
 As his son Yehuda recalls, "it was my father's fate to leave."

 Back in Boromel, Yehuda's father, Eliezer, made an agreement to be bought out by the other two shochets in Boromel.
 With the money he made, the family was now able to purchase a nice house in Mlynov, which was a smaller town and where the cost of living was lower.